qkeddy/quin-eddy-development-portfolio/README.md

 ## Description

 This is a pure HTML and CSS implementation of a standalone webpage.
-The purpose of the page is to showcase example work and capabilities to a prospective employer.
+The purpose of the page is to showcase work samples across various projects to a prospective employer.

 ## Installation & Usage